ogham/Rust-BBEdit/README.md

 The simplest way is to just download the package and put it in this folder:

-    ~/Application Support/BBEdit/Packages/
+    ~/Application Support/BBEdit/Language Modules

 Then restart your BBEdit and it should be picked up.

 ### Compilation

 To compile your own version, you'll need Xcode.
-The default schema outputs a `.bblm`, which you'll have to turn into the package manually for now (sorry about that).

-In order to compile it, you'll need the BBEdit SDK.
+The default schema outputs a `.bblm`.
+You'll also need the BBEdit SDK.
 The project assumes it's mounted under `/Volumes/BBEdit SDK`.

-### TODO

-- Code folding
-- Snippets
-- Cargo integration